NetAppEMEA/hackathon-vol2/TRELLO.md

 ### [2] Complete initial setup of the SolidFire Cluster and Prepare the Container Host###
 Because we are leveraging an existing NetApp lab we need to complete the installation of the SolidFire cluster and prepare the container host building the foundation for our hack.

-1. Open the lab guide and complete section 3.1 to complete the initial setup of the SolidFire cluster.
-    - Lab credentials are username: `admin`, password: `Netapp1!`
-    - **TL;DR**  (1) Add the node using the 'Pending Nodes' hyperlink from reporting page.
-(2) Add the drives using the 'Available Drives' hyperlink from the reporting page.

 1. Login the CentOS host using putty
     - Lab credentials are username: `root`, password: `Netapp1!`
 1. Set SElinux in permissive mode so Docker socket can be accessed by Jenkins: